KhiopsML/khiops-doc/README.md

 Then open in a web browser the following URL: http://127.0.0.1:8000/.

-You don't need to
-restart the server every time but you need to refresh the pages when you modify files.
+You don't need to restart the server every time but you need to refresh the pages when you modify files.

 ### Deploy to khiops.org

-To deploy the web site to khiops.org, you need to check the "Deploy to GH pages" checkbox on the GitHub workflow user interface: go to the "Actions" tab and execute the "Website" workflow on the `main` branch.
+To deploy the web site to khiops.org, launch the "Website" workflow manually: go to the "Actions" tab, run the workflow on the `main` branch, and set the `deploy-gh-pages` input to `true`.

-In order to deploy:
-- "current" v10 + "other" (beta) v11: the GH workflow must be launched from the `dev-v10` branch;
-- "current" (beta) v11 + "other" v10: the GH workflow must be launched
-  from the `dev` branch.